LeonardoJost/MMR/README.md

 # MMR
-Project for the manual training of the mental rotation test of Jost and Jansen (2019).
+Project for the manual training of the mental rotation test of Jost and Jansen (2020).
 Contains both code for conducting the experiment as well as code for reading and analyzing the data in R and the resulting dataset.

 Code is based on the code at https://github.com/LeonardoJost/MRExperiment

+A linked OSF project is at https://osf.io/hxa2s/

 ## Conducting the Experiment
+The code in this repository contains bugfixes.
+The version used in the experiment is available in the osf project.
 The experiment is programmed for use with a steering wheel.
 The experiment was conducted using a Thrustmaster T150RS and the settings are chosen accordingly.
 The experiment contains a pre and post test and three possible training conditions in between and a questionaire after all tests.
 ### OpenSesame